Loads

 Whether the load is flexible or not.
 Only PowerLoad can be flexible.

-The load flow result of the load currents (A).
+The load flow result of the currents that flow in the inner components of the load (A).

-The load flow result of the “line powers” flowing into the load (VA).
+The load flow result of the powers that flow in the inner components of the load (VA).

 classmethod from_dict(data: JsonDict, *, include_results: bool = True) AbstractLoad